mitotic/graphterm/docs/virtual-lab.rst

     gdownload filename(s)

-If more than one file (or a directory) is specified for downloading, the command automatically creates a zip archive.
 Right-click (or control-click) on the displayed link to download.
 On some browsers, like Chrome, directly clicking on the link would also work.
-This command works well for file sizes of a few MB, but can be *extremely slow* for larger files.
+If more than one file (or a directory) is specified for downloading, the command automatically creates a zip archive.
+This works well for archive sizes of 1-2 MB, but for larger archives, you should create the archive yourself using the ``zip`` command and then download the single archive file.

 *Note:* Browsers other than Chrome typically append ``.html`` or ``.htm`` to the downloaded filename.
 For example, file ``abc.ipynb`` may be downloaded